devopsforhumans/kumaone/README.md

   pipenv shell
   ```

-  > if there are no virtual environment available (e.g. first use), a virtual environment will created and activated
+  > if there are no virtual environment available (e.g. first use), a virtual environment will be created and activated
     automatically.

 - Install dependencies